loggerhead-instruments/snap/README.md

 1. Install Teensyduino from https://www.pjrc.com/teensy/loader.html or get teensy.exe from
 	https://github.com/loggerhead-instruments/snap/tree/96kHz/hex
-	To download the file, right click on it and select Save link as
+	To download the file, click on the file, and then right click on the Raw button and select Save link as
 2. Get latest hex file from appropriate repository https://github.com/loggerhead-instruments/snap/tree/96kHz/hex To download the file, right click on it and select Save link as